A Comprehensive Augmentation Framework for Anomaly Detection: Experiments

 {\bf Experimental results} The results of image-level anomaly detection on MVTec are presented in \cref{tab: detection}.
 Our method demonstrates comparable performance in this task and achieves the highest scores in seven classes.
-The average performance of our methods surpasses that of DRAEM and NSA, achieving an AUROC and AP of 98.3\% and 99.3\% respectively, which is slightly lower by 0.3\% and 0.2\% compared to the previous state-of-the-art. \cref{tab: localization} compares the performance of our method over the recent state-of-the-art approaches for the anomaly localization task.
-Our method surpasses the state-of-the-art by 2.5\% in terms of AP and delivers a slightly better result in AUROC.
-Further inspection shows that the increase in performance is mainly because of the improvement of the reconstruction quality.
+The average performance of our methods surpasses that of DRAEM and NSA, achieving an AUROC and AP of 98.3\% and 99.3\% respectively, which is slightly lower by 0.3\% and 0.2\% compared to PatchCore.
+In \cref{tab: localization}, our method surpasses the state-of-the-art by 2.5\% in terms of AP and delivers a slightly better result in AUROC on the anomaly localization task.
+Further inspection shows that the increase in performance is mainly because of the improvements in the reconstruction quality.
 Despite achieving a better score in seven classes, our method performs less optimally in other classes.
-After investigating the test set, it raise some concerns about the limited number of anomaly categories and inaccurate labels.
-The capsule in \cref{fig: quality} is squeezed, resulting in a thinner middle section compared to the right portion both above and below.
-However, only the missing region at the top is identified as anomalous.
-Previous methods have brought up similar issues, therefore, we construct a simulated dataset to address this issue which is detailed in \cref{sec: sim}
+After investigating the test set, we believe it may be attributed to the limited number of anomaly categories and inaccurate labels.
+For example, the capsule in \cref{fig: quality} is squeezed, resulting in a thinner middle section compared to the right portion both above and below.
+However, only the missing region at the top is identified as an anomaly.
+Given that, we believe that the standard benchmark only is insufficient, and provides closer inspections on the reconstruction quality.
+A simulated dataset is also constructed to evaluate our method from another perspective.